anbened/SQLServer_AzureSQL_Toolkit/README.md

-# SQL Server / Azure SQL Database | Notes from the field
+# SQL Server / Azure SQL Database Toolkit
+# Notes from the field

 - no replacement tool, but complementary tools
 - no reason to ignore a tool